UoB-COMSM0110/2024-group-8/Documents/Development.md

 - IP Holder (if using specific assets or images/themes)

 ## User Stories:

+User stories play a crucial role in the game development process as they serve as a bridge between stakeholders' needs and the implementation of game features.
+They provide a concise yet comprehensive description of the desired functionality from various perspectives, guiding the development team in understanding and prioritising requirements.
+In the context of our "Human Body Tower Defence" game, user stories like wanting to create an educational game popular among students, desiring competitive multiplayer functionality, aiming for innovative gameplay to attract players, influencing students to learn about the effects of germs on human organs, and ensuring all project requirements are met are invaluable.
+These user stories offer specific insights into the motivations and objectives of different stakeholders, allowing the team to tailor the game experience to meet their needs effectively.

+For this, we asked for different participants to try our then not-finished game and asked them to express their thoughts while playing our game.
+Simultaneously, we wrote down the key feedback ideas we were getting to further develop our game.
+For instance, the developer's goal of creating an educational game aligns with the teacher's objective of influencing students to engage with educational content, while the investor's desire for innovative gameplay ties into the player's interest in competitive multiplayer experiences.

+By incorporating these user stories into our development process, we ensure that our game not only meets stakeholder expectations but also delivers a compelling and meaningful experience to our target audience.

 - As the developer, I want to make an educational game that is popular among students, so that my game could have more exposure to the younger generation and I could earn more reputation in game industry.

 - As the player, I want to play a tower defence game with another user, so that I can have a competition with my friends and have some fun.